gadicc/meteor-famous-views/packages/famous-components/README.md

 ## Design Goals

-A core principle is that "templates are surfaces".
+I believe that for regular web development, "Meteor-style" (i.e. clean, easy and quick with powerful results), developers shouldn't need to touch the Famous Javascript for basic work.
+So famous-components abstracts this away, allowing you to use just templates.
+A core principle is "templates are famous nodes", and should contain either:

+1. *Only* HTML (e.g. a Surface), *or*
+2. Including (many) other node(s).

 Don't use `{{> foo}}` to include other templates anymore, use `{{famous template='foo'}}`.
-I also believe that for regular web development, "Meteor-style" (i.e. clean, easy and quick with powerful results), developers shouldn't need to touch the Famous Javascript for most cases.
-So famous-components abstracts this away, allowing you to use just templates.
+By default, this creates a new Surface, which may include HTML.
+But you can also pass, e.g. `view='Scrollview'`, and that template can then include other surfaces/templates/nodes.

 When necessary, we provide access to the relevant Famous instances via a `.famous` property in each relevant Blaze component instance.
 This will contain a `node`